Early Years Pupil Premium (EYPP)

 Unlike EYFE for two year olds, disabled children are not eligible for EYPP.

 How does a provider claim and receive payment of the EYPP?

 Information regarding how to claim EYPP via the Synergy Provider Portal is included in in the termly guidance sent to all providers regarding submission of headcount 'actual' details.
 Providers recieve the funding termly for each eligible child.
 Where a child attends more than one setting, or attends for fewer than 570 hours a year, EYPP will be paid on a pro-rata basis.

 There are a very small number of children who may be eligible for '30 hours' and EYPP.
 Where this is the case, EYPP will be paid on the 'universal' (15) hours only.

 Spending the EYPP effectively is important.
 See our webpage about How to spend the EYPP

 Information for parents

-BHCC has produced a sample letter for you to give to parent (PDF 21KB) informing them about EYPP, along with a poster for to display (PDF 79KB).
+BHCC has produced a sample letter for you to give to parents, informing them about EYPP.
 This will encourage parents to give the information needed so that EYPP eligibility can be checked.